Business Intelligence vs. CRM: Which one is best for you?

 Both BI and CRM tools are equipped with advanced reporting capabilities, but they differ in their capabilities to source data.

-BI tools have been known for their ability to draw data from multiple sources to build comprehensive reports that combine CRM, financial and operational data They are also able to consolidate several types of data points to deliver clear reports.
-Since BI is equipped with visualisation capabilities, these reports can be presented in charts, graphs or infographics that help the analysts efficiently identify trends and draw insights from the data.
+BI tools have been known for their ability to draw data from multiple sources to build comprehensive reports that combine CRM, financial and operational data.
+They are also able to consolidate several types of data points to deliver clear reports.
+Since BI is equipped with visualization capabilities, these reports can be presented in charts, graphs or infographics that help the user efficiently identify trends and draw insights from the data.

 What skills are need for each software?

-CRM typically informs staff focused on sales or marketing.
-Reporting and customising the tool may come easy to them, but there’s more to CRM than reporting.
-You need a skilled salesperson or marketer to truly leverage the tool in building better customer relationships and analyse results to discover trends that can help in delivering a better consumer experience.
+CRM typically informs people who are focused on sales or marketing.
+Reporting and customizing the tool may be more straightforward for these data focused roles, but there’s more to CRM than reporting.
+You need a skilled salesperson or marketer to truly leverage the tool to achieve greater customer satisfaction.

 What does this mean for you?

 The choice of BI vs. CRM depends on the goal you want to accomplish.
-For an objective centred around your customers’ experience, CRM is the way to go.
-For a complete business-focused analysis involving external factors, BI is the answer.
+For an objective centered around your customers’ experience, CRM is the way to go.
+For a complete business-focused analysis involving many parts of your business and external factors, BI is the answer.
+For those looking for an all-encompassing operational and financial approach, a platform combining BI, CRM, and FP&A might be the solution.

-Regardless of the option you take, both solutions are based on the concept of sales analytics to help you leverage data for strategic purposes and ultimately, business growth.
+Regardless of the option you take, all solutions are based on the concept of data automation to help you leverage insights for more informed decisions and ultimately achieve business growth.

 Empowering businesses with intuitive data analytics, driving informed decisions for growth and profitability.
 We make people feel good about data.